TIME OUT

 Learn reasons why someone might catch a cold in warmer months.

 When we think of getting sick, we usually associate that with cold weather.
 While it’s true that in winter months the chances of getting sick are greatly increased, it is possible to get the flu all year round.
-Here are four ways to help avoid getting a cold or flu in warmer months.
+Here are some ways to help avoid getting a cold or flu in warmer months.

 Take breaks while exercising.